Ukulele World is reader supported. If you purchase using a link on this site, we may get an affiliate commission. There’s no extra cost to you.

 3. Luna Tattoo – Best Playability

-This one is a mahogany tenor ukulele with a satin finish, housing the exotic adornment mentioned above.
-I wouldn’t say the mahogany here is the high-quality tonewood we’re used to in high-end tenor ukuleles.
-However, the sound quality resembles a premium uke with more bias toward the mid-range warmth, thanks to the neck also being made of solid mahogany.
+This one is mahogany with a satin finish, housing the exotic adornment mentioned above.
+I wouldn’t say the mahogany here is the good quality tonewood we’re used to in high-end tenor ukuleles.
+However, the sound quality resembles a premium tenor uke with more bias toward the mid-range warmth, thanks to the neck also being made of solid wood (also mahogany).

 I like how Luna stamps a final touch on the walnut with the shark’s teeth inlays to help me remember positions and fret numbers—another testimonial for Hawaiian aesthetics!
 Fortunately, we also have a walnut bridge.
 Bridges made of real tonewood are bound to keep the tuning intact.